Pearl Tang

-Dr. Pearl Mao Tang (January 11, 1922 – June 11, 2021) was an obstetrician and gynecologist credited with decreasing infant mortality in Arizona.
+Pearl Mao Tang (January 11, 1922 – June 11, 2021) was a Chinese-American obstetrician and gynecologist credited with decreasing infant mortality in Arizona.

 Early life

 Pearl Mao was born on January 11, 1922, in Shanghai.
 She was the fourth child of five born to Mabel Wong and David Mao, a doctor and teacher.
 Mao had been born in Hawaii and attended medical school in Kansas before meeting and marrying Wong while teaching in China.

 Mao attended private British schools from grade through high school, graduating high school in 1938.
 She began her undergraduate degree at the University of Aurora in Shanghai.
 While she began studying mechanical engineering, she switched to medicine, graduating with a medical degree in 1945.
 Mao moved to Quebec City after graduating to complete her residency in obstetrics and gynecology at Hôpital du St-Sacrement.

 In 1945, Mao met Thomas Tang at a Thanksgiving dinner a church in China organized for American soldiers.
 They corresponded through letters while Mao was in residency and he was completing his undergraduate degree.
 In 1947, Mao completed her residency, converted to Catholicism, and married Thomas Tang.
 They later moved to Phoenix, Arizona.